When is Debt Consolidation a Good Idea?

 You’re unable to pay down balances quickly

-You want to improve your credit rating
+You want to improve your credit score

-A personal loan for debt consolidation might also boost your credit score.
-Since you’ll be paying off debt on multiple accounts (including sources of revolving credit such as credit cards) and increasing your available credit, you’ll lower your credit utilization ratio, an important factor in determining your credit score.
-Make monthly payments on your new debt consolidation loan on time, and you might raise it some more.
+Debt consolidation might also improve your credit score.
+If you pay off debt on multiple accounts (including sources of revolving credit like credit cards) without closing those accounts, you’ll increase your available credit and lower your credit utilization ratio, an important factor in determining your credit score.

 When debt consolidation might not be a good idea

-• Your debt amount is relatively small
+Your debt amount is relatively small

-• Your debt consolidation loan offers have a higher interest rate than your existing debt
+Your debt consolidation loan offers have a higher interest rate than your existing debt

 Debt consolidation is a good idea if it’s good for you